-- Make your way to Cubao or Taft, and ride a bus going to Sta.
+- From Manila, make your way to Cubao or Taft and ride a bus going to Sta.
 Cruz, Laguna.
-Fare: P140.
+Fare: P160.

-- Ride a jeepney going to Lucena or Lucban and alight in San Salvador.
+- From Sta.
+Cruz terminal, ride a jeepney going to Lucena or Lucban and alight in San Salvador.
 It is highly possible that you will miss the right stop so make sure you tell the driver to drop you off in San Salvador.
 Fare: P30.
 If you miss it, alight in Luisiana Town Proper and just take a tricycle to San Salvador.

 - At the corner, you will find an Information Desk at a waiting shed.
 You will be assigned a tour guide here.
-He will then take you “sa Bahay ng Kapitan” (Captain’s House), where you will register and pay the Tourism Fee, which is now P20.
+The guide fee is P100 per person.
+He will then take you “sa Bahay ng Kapitan” (Captain’s House), where you will register and pay the Tourism Fee, which is now P30.